 Check out these tips below and make your device out of this mess.

-|Data Loss after Fixing||No||No||No||No||Yes|
+|Data Loss after Fixing||No||Yes||No||No||No|

-1. Fix iPhone Won't Restore in Recovery Mode without Data Loss
+Method 1.
+Fix iPhone Won't Restore in Recovery Mode without Data Loss

-It is really sad if the above tips didn't work, and we are compelled to say that some software malfunction probably happens to your device.
+We are compelled to say that some software malfunction probably happens to your device.
 For this, iMyFone Fixppo iOS System Recovery will be the best option.
-It is a third-party tool which is designed with the purpose to repair all iOS issues and make the device back to normal.
+It is a third-party tool designed with the purpose to repair all iOS or iPadOS issues and make the device back to normal.

 - It comes with Mac and Windows versions.

-- It supports all iOS versions like iOS 13/12/11/10/9/8.
+- It supports all iOS versions like iOS 13.3/13/12/11/10/9/8.

 Step 1 – Launch it and connect your iPhone.
-If it is in recovery mode, choose 'Exit Recovery Mode' tab from the given three modes.
+If it is in recovery mode, choose the 'Exit Recovery Mode' tab from the given three modes.

 Step 2 – Hit on 'Exit' now and the program will obey your command.

 Step 1 – Select 'Standard Mode' on the home page.
-Get to the 'Start' button now and follow the onscreen direction to put your device into DFU mode.
+Get to the 'Start' button now and follow the on-screen direction to put your device into DFU mode.